api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/api-security.md

 ### http

 The `http` security scheme type allows you to define a `basic` or `bearer` authentication.
-It consists of the following fields
+This security scheme will always be sent in the headers.
+The security scheme value should be base64 encoded value "username:password" for `basic` auth and the encoded token for `bearer` auth.
+It is an object which consists of the following fields:

 - `type` must be `http`
 - `scheme` is either `basic` or `bearer`

-Scheme definition example:

 ```json
 {